AeBiCe/cbax/README.md

-# Comic Book Archive explorer
+# Comic Book Archive eXplorer
 This is small application to read comic book files (.cbz for a start) and provide a nice and simple UI to enjoy them.

 # Background